Do your kids hang their clothes on the floor? Here’s how to keep them organized and put away.

 Here is a photo from this past January:

-But I have noticed that there is another problem that happens in Sophia’s room.
+But I have noticed that there is another problem that happens in my youngest daughter’s room.

 When she gets ready in the morning, she goes through her drawers and closet true to her whirlwind nature.
 She flings shirts and pants all around in search for the one thing that she wants to wear, and she doesn’t think to put them back into her drawers when she finds her favorite outfit.